kfriesth/personal-mycroft-backend/README.md

 # usage

-wait until it is finished
+wait until it is finished and for PR#[1365](https://github.com/MycroftAI/mycroft-core/pull/1365)

 configure backend by editing settings.py